How Much Does a Roof Cost to Replace? [State-by-State Guide]

 • There are even times when you don't need to have a complete replacement performed.
 Partial roof replacement can prove cost-effective if only partially damaged.

-What Is the Average Cost to Replace a Roof in the US?
+What Is the Average Cost to Replace a Roof in 2026?

-Nationwide, the expense to cover typically ranges from $8,000 to $22,000 for a typical asphalt shingle roof on a dwelling that is roughly 1,500 to 1,700 square feet.
-Labor constitutes a lot of this expense, normally being around 60 percent.
+Nationwide, the expense to replace a roof typically ranges from $8,000 to $22,000 for a standard asphalt shingle roof on a home that is roughly 1,500 to 1,700 square feet.
+Labor makes up a significant portion of this expense, usually accounting for 50% to 60% of the total roof replacement cost.

 Roof Materials and the Cost to Replace a Roof